BlockchainCommons/developer-web-site/_pages/envelope.md

     is fully recursive: any part of an envelope can actually be another envelope.
-* **Envelopes can have a seal.** A signature can be made for the contents of a Gordian Envelope, verifying their authenticity and that they haven't been changed.
+* **Envelopes can have a seal.** A signature can be made for the contents of an envelope, verifying their authenticity and that they haven't been changed.
 * **Envelopes can be certified.** Beyond just guarding against changes, a Gordian Envelope signature can also act as a